Szzzzzzzzzzzz/Sprinters/README.md

 ## Update Record

+### Ver 2.28 Iteration 2
+15/9/2020
+Modify the button's css style in GUIDE TO SETUP ACCOUNT'page.
 ### Ver 2.27 Iteration 2
 15/9/2020
-Modify the button's css style in CHILDREN VACCINATION'page.
+Modify the button's css style in CHILDREN VACCINATION's page.
 ### Ver 2.26 Iteration 2
 15/9/2020
 Change the Setup Account page'name to Guide to Setup Account.